remotesensinginfo/remotesensing_info/content/posts/rsgislib_intro.markdown

 ## Introduction

-The Remote Sensing and GIS Software Library [RSGISLib](https://www.rsgislib.org) is primarily developed and supported by Pete Bunting and Dan Clewley; it was initially developed to provide the functionality we required for our research, where it wasn't available in existing software packages.
+The Remote Sensing and GIS Software Library [RSGISLib](https://www.rsgislib.org) is primarily developed and supported by Pete Bunting and Dan Clewley; it was initially developed to provide the functionality we required for our research where it wasn't available in existing software packages.
 However, RSGISLib has evolved into a set of Python modules providing a wide range of functionality which is scriptable, creating a flexible system for data analysis and batch processing.
 The available modules are:

 * Image Calibration
 * Classification